ASPM-tool-Application Security

 Is ASPM the Future of Application Security?

-The only thing more debated than the meaning of Application Security Posture Management (ASPM) is if the investment into an ASPM tool is worth it.
-Since the unveiling of the category, vendors of every type rushed to claim that they do it, but not a lot of ink has been dedicated to if it’s actually the future or not.
+The only thing more debated than the meaning of Application Security Posture Management (ASPM) is whether the investment into an ASPM tool is worth it.
+Since the unveiling of the category, vendors of every type rushed to claim that they do it, but not a lot of ink has been dedicated to whether it’s actually the future.
 Ultimately, the future of application security is best addressed by understanding what its biggest problems are.
 In this article, we’ll talk about what problems created the category of ASPM, and assess if it offers the solutions the market is looking for.

 Problems in Application Security